US STOCKS-Wall St set for weekly gains on signs of cooling inflation

 Of the 456 S&P 500 companies that have reported earnings so far, 77.6% have topped profit expectations, as per Refinitiv data.

+GlobalFoundries Inc GFS.O jumped 11.2% on being added to BofA Global Research's "U.S. 1 list."

-Advancing issues outnumbered decliners by a 2.35-to-1 ratio on the NYSE and by a 1.80-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.76-to-1 ratio on the NYSE and by a 2.37-to-1 ratio on the Nasdaq.

 U.S. Inflation: Past its peak?https://tmsnrt.rs/3dkLbra